Saint Nino: Early life

-She woke up from this vision with the cross in her hands, and she tied the cross together with her own hair.
-Shortly after, Saint Nino entered the Iberian Kingdom in Caucasus from the Kingdom of Armenia, where she escaped persecution at the hands of the Armenian King Tiridates III.
+She woke up from that vision with the cross in her hands and she tied the cross together with her own hair.
+Shortly afterward, Nino entered the Iberian Kingdom in Caucasus from the Kingdom of Armenia, where she escaped persecution at the hands of the Armenian King Tiridates III.
 She had belonged to a community of virgins numbering 35, along with martyr Hripsime, under the leadership of St. Gayane, who preached Christianity in the Armenian Kingdom.
 They were all, with the exception of Nino, tortured and beheaded by Tiridates.
 All 35 of the virgins were soon canonised by the Armenian Apostolic Church, including Nino (as St. Nune).

-Contrasting with this, the Roman Catholic tradition, as narrated by Rufinus of Aquileia, says Nino was brought to Iberia not by her own will, but as a slave, and that her family tree is obscure.
+In contrast, the Roman Catholic tradition, as narrated by Rufinus of Aquileia, says that Nino was brought to Iberia not by her own will, but as a slave and that her family tree is obscure.

 St Nino in Iberia

 Nino reached the borders of the ancient Georgian Kingdom of Iberia from the south about 320.
-There she placed a Christian cross in the small town of Akhalkalaki and started preaching the Christian faith in Urbnisi, finally reaching Mtskheta (the capital of Iberia).
-The Iberian Kingdom had been influenced by the neighbouring Persian Empire which played an important role as the regional power in the Caucasus.
-The Iberian King Mirian III and his nation worshiped the syncretic gods Armazi and Zaden.
+There she placed a Christian cross in the small town of Akhalkalaki and started preaching the Christian faith in Urbnisi and finally reached Mtskheta, the capital of Iberia.
+The Iberian Kingdom had been influenced by the neighbouring Persian Empire, which played an important role as the regional power in the Caucasus.
+Iberian King Mirian III and his nation worshiped the syncretic gods Armazi and Zaden.
 Soon after the arrival of Nino in Mtskheta, Nana, the Queen of Iberia requested an audience with the Cappadocian.

 Queen Nana, who suffered from a severe illness, had some knowledge of Christianity but had not yet converted to it.
 Nino, restoring the Queen's health, won to herself disciples from the Queen's attendants, including a Jewish priest and his daughter, Abiathar and Sidonia.
 Nana also officially converted to Christianity and was baptized by Nino herself.
 Mirian, aware of his wife's religious conversion, was intolerant of her new faith, persecuting it and threatening to divorce his wife if she did not leave the faith.
 He secluded himself, however, from Nino and the growing Christian community in his kingdom.
-His isolation to Christianity did not last long because, according to the legend, while on a hunting trip, he was suddenly struck blind as total darkness emerged in the woods.
+His isolation to Christianity did not last long because, according to the legend, on a hunting trip, he was suddenly struck blind as total darkness emerged in the woods.
 In a desperate state, King Mirian uttered a prayer to the God of St Nino: